Node Profiles

 Application logging is also node-local.
 It changes how much execution context the node records and how those logs are formatted and retained under .cometbft/xian/logs.

 xian-dex-automation posture is node-local too.
-The profile stores only the enable flag, local host/port, and optional config path.
+The profile stores only the services.dex_automation enable flag, local host/port, and optional config path.
 The stack adapter generates the default config and service-wallet key file under xian-stack/.artifacts/dex-automation/ when no explicit config is supplied.